brillout/goldpage/docs/csr-and-ssr-explained.template.md

 Content rendered to the DOM (and not to HTML) is invisible to crawlers.

-Let's for example consider the content of following page.
+Let's for example consider the content of following page:

 <p align="center">
   <img src="/docs/assets/screens/csr-dom.png" style="max-width:100%;" width=750/>